bnewbold/divergence/README.md

 it yet.

-You might want to write a shell script wrapper to automate configuration; you could also set these variable in `~/.profile` or similar:
+You might want to write a shell script wrapper to automate configuration; you could also set these variables in `~/.profile` or similar:

     #!/bin/bash